-The following archaeological background draws on the major published sources for Colchester archaeology (listed below), and also on the Colchester Historic Environment Record (CHER) and the Essex Historic Environment Record (EHER).
+The following archaeological background draws on the Colchester Archaeological Trust report archive, the Colchester Historic Environment Record (CHER) and the Essex Historic Environment Record (EHER) accessed via the Heritage Gateway:

 The CHER/EHER shows that the proposed development site is located within the medieval town of Dedham, although the 'ham' name suggests it has Anglo-Saxon origins.
 The medieval town rose to prominence with the cloth trade, specialising in bay and say cloth.
-It contains a wealth of 14th century and later buildings, and retains its medieval street pattern and morphology.
+It contains a wealth of 14th-century and later buildings, and retains its medieval street pattern and morphology.
+The site is located 150m E of the 14th century parish Church of St Mary, which was rebuilt in the late 15th or early 16th century.

-The CHER/EHER also shows that to the east of Dedham is an important 'cropmark' landscape (EHER 9725).
+The CHER/EHER also shows that to the east of Dedham is an important 'cropmark' landscape.
 Most of the cropmarks are unexcavated and undated, but where excavation has taken place, Bronze Age (2,500- 700 BC) and early Roman (1st century AD) material has come to light.
-The most significant cropmark sites indicate the presence of enclosures and ring-ditches and therefore a Bronze Age barrow cemetery.
-These are located approximately 650m-1.10km E/ESE of the development site, to the north Manningtree Road.
-Cropmarks have also been identified 720m-1.75km ESE/SE, to the south of Manningtree Road (EHER 2736 - double-ditched trackway and rectilinear enclosure) and 430m WNW (EHER 17077 - rectilinear enclosure).
+The most significant cropmark sites indicate the presence of enclosures and ring-ditches and therefore a Bronze Age barrow cemetery (EHER 9725).
+These are located approximately 250-780m E/ESE of the development site, to the north of Manningtree Road.
+Cropmarks have also been identified 190m E (EHER 2766 - faint linear features), 500m-1.5km SE, to the south of Manningtree Road (EHER 2736 - double-ditched trackway and rectilinear enclosure) and 750m W (EHER 17077 - rectilinear enclosure).